cinderblockgames/cindr.musicPlayer.js/README.md

 A seek control will update the current song's playback position on click, based on the percent through the element of the user's click position.

 ### buffer
 A buffer control will automatically update with the current song's buffering progress whenever the [timeupdate](README.md#timeupdate) event fires.
-The buffer control
+The buffer control takes a simplistic approach to displaying the buffering progress by only taking into account the furthest buffered range.

 # Display
 If the library is [managing your UI for you](README.md#ui-management), you can tell it where to output certain values by adding the **data-cindrM-song-info** and **data-cindrM-song-meta** attributes to your elements, and you can also have it manage your song list display.